ivangfr/springboot-kafka-connect-jdbc-streams/README.md

   > docker compose build
   > ```

 - Wait for all Docker containers to be up and running.
-To check it, run
+To check it, run:
   ```
   docker compose ps
   ```